 It should be noted that the currency exposures in a Sub-Fund's portfolio may change over time, due to changes in the assets in the portfolio and/or as a result of redemptions and subscriptions.
 In such circumstances, the list of Sub-Funds above may be subject to change.
 Investors can refer to the Ninety One Global Strategy Fund Share Class Explanation Guide at www.ninetyone.com for further details of the RCHSC issued in the Sub-Funds where a material portion of underlying investments are in a currency or currencies other than the Reference Currency (i.e. less than 80%).
-Currency exposures in the Sub-Fund's portfolio is identified as having changed, resulting in the hedging outcome of an issued RCHSC offering a form of overall hedge (i.e. 80% or greater) changing to a hedging outcome which offers a partial (i.e. less than 80% but greater than 10%) or minimal (less than 10%) overall hedge, affected Shareholders will be notified and both the Key Investor Information Document and the Ninety One Global Strategy Fund Share Class Explanation Guide will be updated.
+Currency exposures in the Sub-Funds which have issued RCHSC will be monitored on an ongoing basis.
+Where the currency exposure in a Sub-Fund's portfolio is identified as having changed, resulting in the hedging outcome of an issued RCHSC offering a form of overall hedge (i.e. 80% or greater) changing to a hedging outcome which offers a partial (i.e. less than 80% but greater than 10%) or minimal (less than 10%) overall hedge, affected Shareholders will be notified and both the Key Investor Information Document and the Ninety One Global Strategy Fund Share Class Explanation Guide will be updated.